2021 - Volume #45, Issue #6, Page #40

 He replaced the old fuel tank with a new tank fabricated to sit under the tractor seat.
 He also added a battery box to the rear end with room for two 12-volt batteries for the 24-volt electrical system on the engine.
 He positioned it so he could top it with a step for mounting from the rear.

-The original Deere steering post was mounted on the side, rather than out in front.
+The original Deere steering post was mounted on the side rather than in front.
 A universal joint added to the steering shaft made the change work.
 Like the original Deere 70, the Deere Cat has manual steering.

-“When it is sitting still, I can’t turn the front wheels, but if it is moving, it’s not a problem,” says Fenske.
+“When it's sitting still, I can’t turn the front wheels, but if it is moving, it’s not a problem,” says Fenske.
 “Even with the additional weight on the front end, it’s no worse steering than the 70 was originally.”

 The Deere Cat uses the original Deere oil pump system to lubricate the main bearings and the chain case.
 He added a separate oil pressure gauge to monitor it.